addiction in Egypt

 This research included all kinds of medicines and found that 45 medicines were a compound that includes 5 or more components, including anti-allergics, xanthines, ephedra, analgesics, expectorants, steroids and bronchodilators.

 There were 10 preparations containing phenobarbitone.
 It is noted that the abuse of these drugs is common among addicts, as they take cough compounds that contain codeine among their other components.
-It is also common to misuse drugs that affect the central nervous system such as sedatives, hypnotics, benzodiazepines, antidepressants and reassuring drugs (Abdul Al-Jawad 1999) was particularly common in the use of injections of Nubin, which is one of the synthetic preparations that affect the opiate receptors.
+It is also common to misuse drugs that affect the central nervous system such as sedatives, hypnotics, benzodiazepines, antidepressants and reassuring drugs (Abdul Al-Jawad 1999) The use of Nubin injections, which is one of the synthetic preparations that affect the opiate receptors, has been particularly popular.

 It used to be smuggled from Libya through the Eastern Desert in quantities that flooded the Egyptian market.
 The most used drugs were codeine, troncolase, tosiphane, tosylar, paracodeine (Para), somadrillo alcomital, rohypnol (Saliba), rivotril (revo – saliba), aptril, amotril, barquinol, ethanol, ribanol, valium, etc.